-To enable all shareholders of the Company to have their shareholding in electronic form, the Company is in the process of signing the following tripartite agreements with the Depositories and the Registrar and Share Transfer Agent:
+To enable all shareholders of the Company to have their shareholding in electronic form, the Company has entered into the following tripartite agreements with the Depositories and the Registrar and Share Transfer Agent:

 - a.
-Agreement dated [•] among NSDL, the Company and the Registrar to the Issue; - b.
-Agreement dated [•] among CDSL, the Company and the Registrar to the Issue;

-The Company's shares bear ISIN no $[\bullet]$ .
+Agreement dated June 22, 2016 among NSDL, the Company and the Registrar to the Issue; - b.
+Agreement dated June 20, 2016 among CDSL, the Company and the Registrar to the Issue; The Company's shares bear ISIN no INE120V01014.